 Chimney

-If you have a fireplace, boiler, or stove in your home, then your chimney plays a key role in your roof’s home.
-It helps carry harmful smoke away vertically as an additional ventilation system.
-While chimney flashing helps keeps out water, it’s important to keep an eye out for any cracks or chips after harsh weather.
+If you have a fireplace, boiler, or stove in your home, then your chimney plays a key role in your home’s roof.
+Functioning similarly to other vital parts of a roof, it helps carry harmful smoke away vertically as an additional ventilation system.
+While chimney flashing helps keep out water, it’s important to keep an eye out for any cracks or chips after harsh weather.

 Valley